 DreamWear Nasal Mask

-Best CPAP Mask for the Freefaller
+Best CPAP Masks for the Freefall Position

 Five to seven percent of the public sleeps on their stomach while grasping their pillow with both hands.
-Though not a lot of people sleep on their stomach, there are some CPAP masks designed specifically for stomach sleepers.
+Though not a lot of people sleep on their stomachs, there are some CPAP masks explicitly designed for stomach sleepers.
 One option is the nasal pillow mask, which inflates on its own and generally offers a minimalist design for superior comfort.
 A top-quality gel or memory foam pillow can also help stomach sleepers find a comfortable position in which to rest.

 DreamWear Gel Nasal Pillow Mask